 - Annual Pavement Repair Project FY 2021/22 project is in construction.
-FY 2022/23 annual program will be developed in Spring 2022 for construction in late 2022 or early 2023. - Continue to explore the development of a "Highway 101/Cedros Avenue Parking District/Business Preservation Ordinance" and bring to City Council for consideration and review. - Analyze increasing the budget for the Community Grant Program and Parks and Recreation utilizing private donations. - Analyze and establish development standards for retaining wall heights in relation to existing vs proposed grade elevation. - Monitor the development proposal for the North Bluff property on Border Avenue in Del Mar. - Evaluate potential to convert existing buildings to affordable housing. - Monitor Fairgrounds future plans. - Developing and communicating the City's commitment to diversity, equity and inclusion for all of our residents and visitors. - Evaluate the development of a sidewalk installation policy. - Explore ways to become a Smart City and consider joining the SD Smart Cities Initiative and developing a Smart City Plan. - Parking lot repairs at City Hall.
-The La Colonia Park parking lot will be repaired as part of the Fiscal Year 2021/22 pavement repair project This task is completed. - Support regional efforts and outreach to address opioid crisis, drug overdose (including prescription drugs) and homelessness problems. - Research ADU and affordable ADU incentive programs. - Explore City standard alternative design option for City for steep sidewalks/ pathway areas.
+FY 2022/23 annual program will be developed in Spring 2022 for construction in late 2022 or early 2023. - Continue to explore the development of a "Highway 101/Cedros Avenue Parking District/Business Preservation Ordinance" and bring to City Council for consideration and review. - Analyze increasing the budget for the Community Grant Program and Parks and Recreation utilizing private donations. - Analyze and establish development standards for retaining wall heights in relation to existing vs proposed grade elevation. - Monitor the development proposal for the North Bluff property on Border Avenue in Del Mar. - Evaluate potential to convert existing buildings to affordable housing. - Monitor Fairgrounds future plans. - Developing and communicating the City's commitment to diversity, equity and inclusion for all of our residents and visitors. - Evaluate the development of a sidewalk installation policy. - Explore ways to become a Smart City and consider joining the SD Smart Cities Initiative and developing a Smart City Plan. - Support regional efforts and outreach to address opioid crisis, drug overdose (including prescription drugs) and homelessness problems. - Research ADU and affordable ADU incentive programs. - Explore City standard alternative design option for City for steep sidewalks/ pathway areas. - View Assessment Ordinance Monitor State legislation - Explore First Story restaurant/retail Ordinance in certain areas of the City. - Allow Affordable Housing Ordinance to coordinate, when feasible, fees to unlock new affordable units. - Explore increased funding for maintenance of the Coastal Rail Trail. - Explore options to hold Candidate Forums for City Council elections.